Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Approach

-Equipped with the frame-level emotion score vector, the video emotion attribution can be formulated as measuring the similarity between the video-level emotion vector and the frame-level vectors.
-Specifically, the attribution score of the $j^{\text{th}}$ video frame is computed as the cosine similarity between $\pmb s_i$, the feature vector of the entire video, and $\pmb h_{i,j}$.
-To find the frame $j^{\star}$ that contributes the most to the overall emotion of $V_{i}$, we simply take the $\argmax$ over all frames:
+The video emotion attribution can then be formulated as measuring the similarity between the video-level emotion vector and the frame-level vectors.
+Specifically, the attribution score of the $j^{\text{th}}$ video frame is computed as the cosine similarity between the video-level feature $\pmb s_{i}$, and frame-level feature $\pmb h_{i,j}$.
+We thus find the frame that contributes the most to the overall emotion of $V_{i}$ by

-Similarly, emotion attribution may be performed on a list of pre-partitioned video clips.
-Given a list of clips $\left\{ E_{1}, \ldots E_{P}\right\} $, we can compute the similarity score vector for each clip as